Sylvestris Land Management Logo

 Rottal

-Saving Scotland's Rainforest with Natural Capital:
+Alliance for Scotland's Rainforest: Saving Scotland's Rainforest with Natural Capital

 Sylvestris supported ASR in securing £208k in FIRNS funding to develop a vehicle to channel high-integrity private finance into rainforest restoration, and now manages that project.

-The project has modelled the viability of rainforest restoration using existing markets for ecosystem services, and developed a framework to ensure the integrity of the projects.
+The project modelled the viability of rainforest restoration using existing markets for ecosystem services, and developed a framework to ensure the integrity of the projects.
 The project is now piloting the approach with investors and land owners in Argyll.

 Woodland Creation for Climate Resilience: